HISPlayer/UnityMacOS-SDK/hisplayer-api.md

 #### public void SelectAudioTrack(int playerIndex, int audioTrackIndex)
 Select a certain audio-track of a certain stream to be used.
 The possible caption tracks can be obtained from the tracks returned from the method **GetAudioTrackList**.
 The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### public void SetMaxBitrate(int playerIndex, int bitrate)
-Set a new maximum bitrate (in bits per second) of a specific track.
-The possible tracks can be obtained from the tracks returned from the method **GetTracks**.
-This action doesn't disable ABR.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### public void SetPlaybackSpeedRate(int playerIndex, float speed)
-Modify the **speed rate** of a certain stream giving a playerIndex.
-The value of the player's speed must be greater (>) than 0.0f and less than or equal (<=) to 8.0f.
-The default value of player's speed is 1.0f.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.

-#### public float GetPlaybackSpeedRate(int playerIndex)
-Obtain the **speed rate** of a certain player.
-The **playerIndex** is associated with the index of the element of **Multi Stream Properties**, e.g. the index 0 is the element 0 in the list.